-1. The PPA intelligent URL.
+- 1. The PPA intelligent url.
 To get it, go to the project owner's launchpad page, whether it is a team or a single launchpad user.
-When you are taken to the page, look for a header labelled "Personal Package Archives"; click on the link to the one that best matches the project you are trying to add a repository of.
+When you are taken to the page, look for a header labeled "Personal Package Archives"; click on the link to the one that best matches the project you are trying to add a repository of.
 Then, you will be taken to a page titled "PPA for (...)".
 Look for a link below, in bold font, similar to this one: lp:package.
-That's your PPA intelligent URL.

-Screenshot of PPA page on Launchpad.

-2. The key file.
-To get it, go to the same page where you got your PPA intelligent URL.
-Now, instead of copying that URL, click on Technical details about this PPA link.
+Thats your PPA intelligent url. - 2.
+The key file.
+To get it, go to the same page where you got your PPA intelligent url.
+Now, instead of copying that url, click on Technical details about this PPA link.
 Then click the link below the "Signing key" header.
 Afterwards, make your last click on the 8-digit code.
 Copy all the text in the page and save it as a text file.
 That file is your key file.

-Adding the PPA and authorizing the key
+Adding the PPA and Authorizing the Key